 The Charities Directorate warned MADD.
 It wrote MADD “made incorrect allocations of expenditures between those incurred of a fundraising nature from those funds spent on charitable activities.”35

-Murie said MADD’s accounting practice was approved by the regulator.
+Murie said Mothers Against Drunk Driving’s accounting practice was approved by the regulator.
 Yet the Directorate says this method is not approved.
 It stresses that charities must carefully distinguish their good works from their fundraising campaigns.36

 MADD chapters across the country demanded in a conference call that Murie order an outside independent audit.
 But he refused and only agreed to an internal self-review of its finances.